-The thing is, fast lenses are designed to have the best looking bokeh at their fast or wide open apertures.
+The thing is, fast lenses are designed to have the best-looking bokeh at their fast or wide-open apertures.
 The apertures are rounded to look best wide open, but in so many situations f1.4 is just too much.
-Often you want f2 or f4, or f5.6.
-And in those situations you can really get better bokeh with a slower lens.
+Often you want f2, f4, or f5.6.
+And in those situations, you can really get better bokeh with a slower lens.
 For example, the Fujinon 60mm f2.4 looks way better at f2.4, than the 56mm f1.2 lens does at f2.4.
-Anyone that has the 56mm f1.2 knows you can’t go around shooting everything at f1.2, it’s just too much.
-The 56mm f1.2, is for the most part a low light or studio lens.
+Anyone who has the 56mm f1.2 knows you can’t go around shooting everything at f1.2, it’s just too much.
+The 56mm f1.2, is for the most part a low-light or studio lens.

 Overall, I’m very impressed with this lens, I like it a lot, it’s got softer corners and edges than the 23mm f1.4 and a bit more coma, but for run and gun street photography or just going on adventures with the kids, it’s one of the best lenses for the job, if not the best lens.

 If you’re wondering, it also outperforms the 23mm f2 on the X100F.
-But that’s not exactly apples to apples since that’s really a different beast all together.
+But that’s not exactly apples to apples since that’s really a different beast altogether.

 So now, I’m removing the lens hood because the lens cap mounts better to the lens.
 You don’t need a lens hood anyway because the coatings are really good and the lens hardly flares.